Warzone2100/warzone2100/doc/PIE.md

 #### Animation frame lines

-> 	frame xpos ypos zpos xrot yrot zrot xscale yscale zscale
+> 	frame xpos zpos ypos xrot zrot yrot xscale yscale zscale

+(note order x,z,y order here! but not for scale where its x,y,z!)

 Each animation line starts with a tab followed by

 * the serially increasing frame number
-* three (x, y, z) vectors, one for position, one for rotation, and one for scaling.
+* three 3-dimensional vectors, one for position, one for rotation, and one for scaling.

+NOTE: For position and rotation - but not scaling - Y and Z are swapped.

 If the scaling values are negative, they indicate that the animation is a legacy keyframe animation sequence.
 Do not use this in future content.